 Is kava kava a nootropic?

-Kava Root can cause various different body and mind responses but most notably relaxation without cognitive impairment.
+Kava can cause various different body and mind responses, but the most notable kava root effect is relaxation without cognitive impairment.
 Multiple studies have found kava to be effective in treating symptoms related to anxiety.
 Specifically one study showed kava and diazepam (Valium) to cause similar changes in brain wave activity, suggesting they may work in the same ways to calm the mind.
-But, does kava enhance neurological function?
+But, is enhanced neurological function one of kava’s benefits?

 - While imparting relaxation, Kava has also been found to improve short term memory, accuracy and speed.

-- Kava has other nootropic elements.
-They have the ability to transmit relaxation to the brain so we feel it throughout the entirety of our body.
+- Kava has other natural nootropic elements.
+They have the ability to transmit relaxation to the brain, so we feel it throughout the entirety of our body.
 Relaxation can help us focus better because we can relax rather than be stressed by various factors in our body.

 It is important to remember, kava as a whole is still a somewhat complicated herb.
 There are over 105 different varieties, each with slightly different effects based on the make-up of their 6 main kavalactones.
 One variety can be stimulating and good for day use while another can be sedative and great for evening use.
 The most important aspect though is Noble and Tudei Kava.
 Noble kava has been safely consumed traditionally in the South Pacific for hundreds of years.
 Tudei kava is what can give kava as a whole a bad rap.
 These are genetically different plants but most people importing kava into the US have no knowledge or interest in differentiating them for consumption.
 If you find yourself shopping for kava supplements, make sure to only purchase from a reputable and Noble Certified vendor.

-There are other calming nootropic ingredients out there that may work better or worse for your body; ultimately always consult with your doctor for their recommendation concerning your specific health needs.
+There are other calming nootropic herbs and ingredients out there that may work better or worse for your body; ultimately always consult with your doctor for their recommendation concerning kava benefits and your specific health needs.